SMART-BUILDING-SUPERVISION-PLATFORM/spring_server/.github/ISSUE_TEMPLATE.md

-### 1. what would you gonna build? / description of problem
+### 1. what would you going to build? / description of problem

 ### 2. How do you think that this would improve the project?